-- 3 tablespoons agave nectar, (or maple syrup)
+- 2 tablespoons agave nectar or maple syrup,

 - ½ teaspoon salt

-Finally, it’s time to make the secret Magical Mayo dressing.
-Add the contents of the 16 oz Vegenaise (dairy-free) jar of mayo, garlic powder, onion powder, and agave nectar in a small bowl and stir until well combined.
+- For the Vegan Mayo dressing.
+Add the dairy-free mayo, yogurt, garlic powder, onion powder, and agave nectar in a small bowl and stir until well combined.
 Add salt and pepper to taste.
-You can add this dressing to the salad right away if you’re ready to serve dinner or you can place the salad without dressing in the fridge and add the dressing immediately before serving.

-I topped the salad with a little bit of the remaining cheddar cheese for decoration.
+- Top with additional chopped onions, bacon bits or a little bit of the remaining cheddar cheese for garnishing.